mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/03-variables-and-values/index.md

 [[info | :bulb: Theme: Inferring with safe specificity]]
 | There's a common idea you'll see again and again when working with TypeScript.
-| Inferrence is made specificially, but not so specific as to get in the way
+| Inference is made specifically, but not so specific as to get in the way
 | of common behavior.
 | <br />
 | <br />
 | For example, the `let` variable declaration above could have assumed `age` to
 | be of type `6`, but this would have interfered with our ability to set this
-| reassignable variable to `7` or `8`.
+| re-assignable variable to `7` or `8`.

 ## Implicit `any` and type annotations